Laurence Collins-Willis

 I spent two years trying hard to turn around the ailing group, and during this time got to know Casey & Harvey Bowden of Harvey Water Softeners.

-Twice Casey asked me to join them to run their dealer network, but I didn’t feel I could leave a company in such a delicate stage of a turnaround.
-One day, Casey said that they had to move on with their own business plans and if I didn’t join them then, I would miss the boat.
-I reluctantly and apprehensively went to work for Harvey Water Softeners who until that time I didn't hold in high regard.
+Twice, Casey asked me to join them to run their dealer network, but I didn’t feel I could leave a company in such a delicate stage of a turnaround.
+One day, Casey said that they had to move on with their own business plans, and if I didn’t join them, then I would miss the boat.
+I reluctantly and apprehensively went to work for Harvey Water Softeners, who, until that time, I didn't hold in high regard.

 With the benefit of hindsight, I am surprised that I was invited to join Harvey Softeners as I was very sceptical of their business.
-All I had to go on was a negative perception of Harvey’s business practices over the years, and I just didn’t believe in the Harvey business or their self-claimed “force for good” approach.
-So many competing dealers of theirs, and other manufacturers would talk about this short man who was like a 'Jack-in-the-box', always turning up like a bad penny and making a nuisance of himself.
+All I had to go on was a negative perception of Harvey’s business practices over the years, and I didn’t believe in the Harvey business or their self-claimed “force for good” approach.
+So many competing dealers of theirs and other manufacturers would talk about this short man who was like a 'Jack-in-the-box', always turning up like a bad penny and making a nuisance of himself.

 It took me nearly six months before I really got to know the other side of Harvey Bowden.